anntzer/redeal/README.md

     ♠KJ9863♡♢Q9♣AKJ73 ♠AT75♡QT874♢72♣85 ♠♡96532♢A864♣T962 ♠Q42♡AKJ♢KJT53♣Q4
     Tries: 31

-Again, one can also specify the `accept` function from the command line.
+Again, one can also give the `accept` function at the command line.

 Or, one can indicate the predealt cards ("stacked", in Deal jargon) in the script, in the `predeal` variable: